PlayStation 2 models: Slimline case designs

 In September 2004, Sony unveiled its third major hardware revision of the PS2 (model number SCPH-700xx), also known as the slimline model.
 Available in late October 2004, it is smaller, thinner, and quieter than the original (fat) models and includes a built-in Ethernet port (in some markets it also has an integrated modem).
 The hardware was also given some minor changes, such as the Emotion Engine (EE) being clocked at a slightly higher CPU speed.
 Due to its thinner profile, the 3.5" expansion bay was completely removed and therefore does not support an internal hard disk drive.
 This results in incompatibility with games that require the HDD expansion, most notably Final Fantasy XI.
 An add-on to add HDD support to SCPH-7500x up to SCPH-9000x models called the HDPro was created but had limited success.
 It also has an external power supply as opposed to an internal one used in previous revisions, similar to the GameCube.
 A differently-shaped Multitap accessory was also released at the same time as the new revision due to design differences between the old and new PS2 models.

 There were two sub-versions of the SCPH-700xx, one with the old separate Emotion Engine (EE) and Graphics Synthesizer (GS) chips and the other with the newer, integrated and unified EE+GS chip, but are otherwise identical.
 In early 2005, it was found that some slimline power transformers manufactured between August and December 2004 were defective and could overheat.
-These units were recalled by Sony and were replaced by a 2005 (and later 2006 and 2007) model.
+These units were recalled by Sony and were subsequently replaced with a 2005 model unit.